openstack-archive/tripleo-incubator/devtest.md

 1. If you downloaded a pre-built seed image you will need to log into it and customise the configuration within it.
 See footnote [1].)

+1. Setup a prompt clue so you can tell what cloud you have configured.
+   (Do this once).

+        source $TRIPLEO_ROOT/tripleo-incubator/cloudprompt

 1. Source the client configuration for the seed cloud.

         source $TRIPLEO_ROOT/tripleo-incubator/seedrc